macs3-project/MACS/docs/source/index.md

 	'jaccard.py' to compute the Jaccard Index of two peak files.
 If the JI > 0.99 we would think the peaks called and the standard peaks are similar.
-This is to avoid the problem caused by different Numpy libraries, when certain peak coordinates may have 1bp difference.
-Please note that, this fix is to address the trivial differences caused by different versions dependencies under Ubuntu x86 or Mac OS Apple Chips platform. `hmmratac` subcommand may generate inconsistent results under other architecture such as Ubuntu under aarch64, armv7, s390x, or ppc64le.
-And currently, we only enable the integrative test for `hmmratac` under Ubuntu for x86 and Mac OS.
+This is to avoid the problem caused by different Numpy libraries, when the certain peak coordinates may have 1bp difference.

+*Other*

+1) We added some dependencies to MACS3. `hmmratc` subcommand needs `hmmlearn` library, `hmmlearn` needs `scikit-learn` and `scikit-learn` needs `scipy`.
+Since major releases have happened for both`scipy` and `scikit-learn`, we have to set specific version requirements for them in order to make sure the output results from `hmmratac` are consistent.

+2) We updated our documentation website using Sphinx.

 ## Changes for MACS (3.0.0)